bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:29:00

-But I guess this does mean that wallets that have by now upgraded to support these special SecWit addresses, BEC32 addresses, they now have to upgrade again.
+But I guess this does mean that wallets that have by now upgraded to support these special SecWit addresses, BECH32 addresses, they now have to upgrade again.

 Sjors Provoost: 00:29:11

 That's right.
-So that's annoying, because it does mean that if your wallet wants to support sending to a taproot address, then it has to make a small change to the BEC32 implementation.
+So that's annoying, because it does mean that if your wallet wants to support sending to a taproot address, then it has to make a small change to the BECH32 implementation.
 And there's some example code on the BIP.
 It's not a big change because it just adds one number and if you look at the Bitcoin Core implementation it's a fairly simple change that does it.
-But it does mean that moving forward when you see a BEC32 address you have to parse it then see if it's the version 0 or the version 1 and then do things slightly differently but even that is just a very small change right but it is annoying yeah it does mean that especially hardware wallets, you know, with firmware updates could take a while.
+But it does mean that moving forward when you see a BECH32 address you have to parse it then see if it's the version 0 or the version 1 and then do things slightly differently but even that is just a very small change but it is annoying yeah it does mean that especially hardware wallets, you know, with firmware updates could take a while.

 Aaron Van Wirdum: 00:29:51

-Right, so we started out with base58 addresses, now we're all starting to use BEC32 addresses.
+Right, so we started out with base58 addresses, now we're all starting to use BECH32 addresses.
 Is this final?
-Are we going to keep using BEC32 or are you anticipating some other address format somewhere in the future?
+Are we going to keep using BECH32 or are you anticipating some other address format somewhere in the future?

 Sjors Provoost: 00:30:07

 No, I think this will do for a long time.
-BEC32 is a way to write addresses.
+BECH32 is a way to write addresses.
 Now, what is actually inside an address, there could be more information in it, right?
 And the most interesting example of that is Lightning Invoices.

-Lightning Invoices uses BEC32, but they're much longer because they contain a lot more information.
+Lightning Invoices uses BECH32, but they're much longer because they contain a lot more information.
 They contain the public key, they contain the amount, they contain the deadline, they contain a bunch of secrets, they contain all sorts of stuff, all sorts of routing hints even.
 It's like a whole book you're sending over.

-So BEC32 is just an alphabet essentially.
+So BECH32 is just an alphabet essentially.
 You can make it as long as you want with this little caveat in mind that we talked about, but you're probably not going to type, manually type Lightning invoices anyway, because they're too long.
 So you tend to copy paste them.

 Aaron Van Wirdum: 00:30:52